OCA/server-tools/attachment_metadata/README.rst

 ====================

 This module extend ir.attachment model with some new fields for a better control for import and export of files.

 The main feature is an integrity file check with a hash.

+A file hash is short representation (signature) computed from file data.
+Hashes computed before send file and after received file can be compared to be sure of the content integrity.

+An example of the use of this module, can be found in the external_file_location.

 Usage